 For example, let’s take a quick look at the brain.

-Though brain hemispheres do not have exactly defined roles, for purposes of simplification we can generally (but accurately) attribute thought to the left lobe and feeling to the right.
+Though brain hemispheres do not have precisely defined roles, for simplification, we can generally (but accurately) attribute thought to the left lobe and feeling to the right.

 We can also say: